 - Find out how often your sub-branch meets, and make sure you attend and participate in the meetings.

-- Look out for the quarterly issues of the ACT Educator, which should be sent to your home address each term, and read them carefully
+- Look out for the quarterly issues of the ACT Educator, which should be sent to your home address each term.

 - Be aware that your sub-branch can submit formal sub-branch motions for Branch Executive to consider.